jplatipus/javascriptTests/README.md

 # javascriptTests
+Once this repository is cloned,

-Open the index.html to run the various script tests.
+Open the index.html in a browser to run the various script tests.